-The Audit Committee reviewed and discussed the audited financial statements for the year ended December 31, 2019 with Vaxart's management.
-The Audit Committee discussed with Vaxart's independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board, or PCAOB.
-The Audit Committee also received the written disclosures and the letter from Vaxart's independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent accountants' communications with the audit committee concerning independence, and has discussed with the independent registered public accounting firm's independence.
-Based on the foregoing, the Audit Committee recommended to the Vaxart board of directors that the audited financial statements be included in Vaxart's Annual Report on Form 10-K for the year ended December 31, 2019.
+The Audit Committee reviewed and discussed the audited financial statements for the year ended December 31, 2020 with Vaxart's management.
+The Audit Committee discussed with Vaxart's independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board ("PCAOB").
+The Audit Committee also received the written disclosures and the letter from Vaxart's independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent accountants' communications with the audit committee concerning independence, and has discussed with the independent registered public accounting firm the accounting firm's independence.
+Based on the foregoing, the Audit Committee recommended to the board of directors that the audited financial statements be included in Vaxart's Annual Report on Form 10-K for the year ended December 31, 2020.

-Ms. Anne M. VanLent (Chairperson) Dr. Michael J. Finney Mr. Robert A. Yedid
+Ms. Karen J. Wilson (Chairperson) Dr. Michael J. Finney Mr. Robert A. Yedid

-The material in this report is not "soliciting material," is not deemed "filed" with the Commission and is not to be incorporated by reference in any filing of Vaxart under the Securities Act or the Exchange Act, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
+The material in this report is not "soliciting material," is not deemed "filed" with the Commission and is not to be incorporated by reference in any filing of Vaxart under the Securities Act of 1933, as amended (the "Securities Act") or the Securities Exchange Act of 1934, as amended (the "Exchange Act"), whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.